giantswarm/rook-operator-app/UPDATING.md

 ## Updating

+There are two distint update processes; one for the main chart and a second one for the `ceph-cluster` subchart.

+### Updating the main chart

 This process assumes that you have a master branch which is currently offering `v1.5.9` of `rook`, and you want to update it to `v1.6.0` from upstream.